 Jo joined the EGA in January 2012 and is based in the UK, supporting the work of the CEO and Directors in achieving the EGA’s work programme goals.

-Jo has three children and feels lucky to be part of the global Gaucher community.
-Jo is currently on maternity leave until February 2018.
+Jo has four children and feels lucky to be part of the global Gaucher community.